Joseph Merola, M.D., M.M.Sc.

 Biography

-Dr. Merola earned his medical degree at the New York University School of Medicine and his Master of Medical Sciences at Harvard Medical School.
-He completed an internship in internal medicine at the Hospital of the University of Pennsylvania, followed by a residency in dermatology at New York University Medical Center, where he served as Chief Resident.
-He then completed a residency in internal medicine and a fellowship in rheumatology at Brigham and Women’s Hospital and Harvard Medical School.
+Dr. Merola earned his medical degree from the New York University School of Medicine and his Master of Medical Sciences degree from Harvard Medical School.
+He completed his internship in internal medicine at the Hospital of the University of Pennsylvania and completed a dermatology residency at New York University Medical Center, where he served as Chief Resident.
+He then completed an internal medicine residency and rheumatology fellowship training at Brigham and Women’s Hospital.

-As Chair of the Department of Dermatology at UT Southwestern, Dr. Merola is dedicated to supporting the department’s exceptional faculty, researchers, trainees, and staff.
-He is deeply committed to advancing a patient-centered mission across all departmental decisions, ensuring that clinical excellence, education, and discovery remain closely aligned.
-Under his leadership, the department continues to expand its impact and reputation as one of the nation’s leading dermatology programs, driven by collaboration, innovation, and a shared commitment to improving patients’ lives through compassionate care, scientific discovery, and outstanding training.
+As Chair of Dermatology at UT Southwestern, Dr. Merola is committed to supporting the department’s faculty, researchers, trainees, and staff while advancing a patient-centered mission across clinical care, education, discovery, and innovation.
+Under his leadership, the Department of Dermatology continues to expand its national impact as a collaborative, academically rigorous, and forward-looking program dedicated to improving patients’ lives through compassionate care, scientific discovery, and exceptional training.

 • Medical School - New York University